Winter Weather Advisory from TUE 6:00 AM CST until TUE 3:00 PM CST

-Winter Weather Advisory from TUE 6:00 AM CST until TUE 3:00 PM CSTNew
+Winter Weather Advisory from TUE 6:00 AM CST until TUE 3:00 PM CSTUpdated

 Issued by National Weather Service – Green Bay, WI